Dual-level Modality Debiasing Learning for Unsupervised Visible-Infrared Person Re-Identification: Proposed Method

 \subsubsection{Label Refinement in CBT}

 To refine the noise pseudo-labels, CBT employs label smoothing by exchanging the predictions of images and their augmented images as follows:

-where boldface $\mathbf{y}_i$ means the one-hot label vector in which the ground-truth class $y_i$ index is set to 1 and others are 0. $\mathbf{\widetilde{y}}_i$ and $\mathbf{\widetilde{y}}_i^a$ represent the refined label vectors of image $x_i$ and its augmentation $x_i^a$, respectively.
-Then, they are used to supervise the model training by modifying the $\mathcal{L}_{cai}$ in Eq.~\eqref{eq:cai} as soft-label classification loss as follows:
+where $w_i \in [0,1]$ is the refinement weight, representing the reliability of the label $y_i$.
+The boldface $\mathbf{y}_i$ means the one-hot label vector in which the class index $y_i$ is set to 1 and others are 0. $\mathbf{\widetilde{y}}_i$ and $\mathbf{\widetilde{y}}_i^a$ represent the refined soft labels of image $x_i$ and its augmentation $x_i^a$, respectively.
+Then, they are used to supervise model training by modifying the $\mathcal{L}_{cai}$ in Eq.~\eqref{eq:cai} as a soft-label classification loss as follows:

 where $\mathbf{\widetilde{y}}_i[k]$ means index $k$-th value of $\mathbf{\widetilde{y}}_i$.
 The computations of $\mathbf{\widetilde{y}}$ and $\mathbf{\widetilde{y}}^a$ depend on $w_i$ and $P(Y|X)$, where the former is the certainty of $y_i$, and the latter is the likelihood function.